linguagedk/gh-pages/README.md

 # Linguage is about language
-!This website is work in progress
+This website is work in progress